Government of Brevard County, Florida: Local

-In April 2007, the Florida Department of Law Enforcement seized documents from the office of the county appraiser in connection with an investigation into illegally re-appraising properties at lower values.
+In April 2007, the Florida Department of Law Enforcement seized documents from the office of the County Appraiser in connection with an investigation into illegally re-appraising properties at lower values.

 State

 The county lies within two state senatorial districts, the 14th and 17th.
 They are held by Tom A. Wright and Debbie Mayfield.

 The county lies within four state house representative districts.
 These seats are held by Vacant representing the 50th district, Tyler Sirois representing the 51st district, Thad Altman representing the 52nd district, and Randy Fine representing the 53rd district.

 Federal

 Brevard County lies within Florida's 8th congressional district which is represented by Bill Posey.
 US Senators are Marco Rubio and Rick Scott.

 Justice system

 Courts

 The county has centralized most county and circuit courts in Viera which try a variety of cases including felonies, misdemeanors, traffic, and domestic.
 An elected State's Attorney prosecutes cases for the public.
 Defendants can be represented through the auspices of the office of the elected Public Defender.
 The 18th Circuit Court includes Seminole as well as Brevard and covers not only the court itself but the State's Attorney and the Public Defender.

 The County elects a sheriff, directly responsible to the courts but also to the state for the enforcement of state laws.
 Police chiefs, appointed by their cities or towns, perform the same function locally.
 There is no overlap in jurisdictions.
 In 2019, there were 402 deputy sheriffs serving 230,780 people.
 Starting salaries were under $40,000.
-Some volunteers work alongside paid professionals.
-Included are Citizens Offering Police Support (C.O.P.S.).
-C.O.P.S. volunteers work under the direction of the County Sheriff and play a part in the county's policing operations.
+Some volunteers work alongside paid professionals in jurisdictions served by the sheriff, including the Citizens Observer Patrol and Civilian Mounted Posse programs.

 There are five sheriff precincts: Cape Canaveral, East (Merritt Island), North (Titusville), West (Viera), and South (Melbourne).

 Most municipalities are located on at least one waterway.
 This has resulted in the county and seven cities to have a boat or access to one to aid boaters, or enforce the law in the water in their jurisdiction.

 The county jail is a 1985 facility which rapidly became overcrowded.
 Voters rejected expanding the jail on four occasions.
 The sheriff solved the problem by the construction of a large but less expensive "hardened tent" to house non-violent offenders.
 Crowding reached its peak in 2007 at 1,988 inmates, 300 over capacity.
 The budget for the facility was $42 million in 2010.
 There were 1,585 residents.
 Costs for feeding and housing was $72 per inmate daily.
 There were 475 staff members.